Clustering Coefficient Reflecting Pairwise Relationships within Hyperedges

 Hypergraphs can be transformed into bipartite graphs, and clustering coefficients can be calculated on the resulting bipartite graphs.
 Several clustering coefficients for bipartite graphs have been proposed, including those defined based on 4-paths on bipartite graphs~\cite{Robins2004,Lind2005,Zhang2008,Aksoy2017}, degree of overlap of neighboring nodes for a pair of nodes~\cite{Latapy2008}, and paths of length 6~\cite{Opsahl2013}.
 When the original hypergraph can be represented as a simple graph, only Opsahl's definition~\cite{Opsahl2013} yields values that match the clustering coefficient values of the simple graph.

 To the best of our knowledge, among the existing clustering coefficients for hypergraphs and bipartite graphs, only the definitions proposed by Zhou et al.~\cite{Zhou2011} and Opsahl~\cite{Opsahl2013} yield definitions that are consistent with the clustering coefficient of undirected simple graphs. \Cref{table:Motifs} shows the results of calculating these definitions on all the hypergraphs of order 3.
-However, as evident from this table, these definitions yield values for motifs III, IV-a, and IV-b of 0, despite the existence of relationships via hyperedges among the three nodes.
+However, as evident from this table, these definitions assign a value of 0 to motifs III, IV-a, and IV-b, despite the existence of relationships via hyperedges among the three nodes.
 In this paper, we propose a clustering coefficient that utilizes the pairwise relationships within a single hyperedge, which the existing definitions fail to leverage, and that reflects local density.